kylittle/Crucible/README.md

 The program also takes a few command line arguments:

--f or --file    Specifies the file to render the image to -t or --threads Specifies the number of threads to use
+-f or --file  &emsp;&emsp;&emsp;Specifies the file to render the image to

+-t or --threads &emsp;Specifies the number of threads to use
-                (defaults to the systems number of threads) -w or --word    Selects a scene to render from the demo scenes.
+                (defaults to the systems number of threads)

+-w or --world&emsp;&emsp;Selects a scene to render from the demo scenes.
 These are as follows:

                     1. A scene from the end of the book

                     2. The same as above but with motion blur

                     3. A scene with two checkered spheres

                     4. A scene with the Utah teapot

                     5. A scene with a sphere wrapped with an earth texture

                     6. A scene featuring a skybox

 Try rendering these scenes or make your own!
 While this